-Diminishing Marginal Utility: Evaluating the Long-Term Value of Hiring Executives
+Diminishing Marginal Utility: Evaluating the Long-Term Value of Hiring Executives (Natalie Stones)

 As a small business owner or startup founder, you understand the importance of hiring the right people for your organization.
 It’s what enables you to grow, succeed, and ultimately achieve your goals.
 Yet, hiring can also be a challenging and costly process, particularly when it comes to hiring executives.
 Hiring your leadership team is a crucial decision that can catapult your organization's success, but can also burn through your runway.